Damper clamps are very inexpensive and are easily installed. Most hardware stores, home improvement centers, and fireplace shops carry damper clamps.

 Damper Clamps are for Safety

-Fireplaces that have gas log sets or gas log lighters are now days normally required to have a damper clamp installed.
-The reason for this is that if the damper is closed and there is a gas leak, then the gas may not be able to travel up the flu and end up spreading into the room where the fireplaces is.
+Fireplaces that have gas log sets or gas log lighters are normally required to have a damper clamp installed.
+The reason for this is that if the damper is closed and there is a gas leak, then the gas may not be able to travel up the flue.
+Instead, the gas will start spreading into the room where the fireplaces is.
 Once this gas comes in contact with an ignition source, then a fire or explosion may occur.

-Also, under some circumstances, having a properly installed damper clamp will prevent carbon monoxide from a pilot light or other sources, from exiting into the room where the fireplace is located.
-Remember, that carbon monoxide is a poisonous and odorless gas.
+Also, under some circumstances, having a properly installed damper clamp will prevent carbon monoxide from a pilot light or other sources, from exiting into the room where the fireplace is located; carbon monoxide is a poisonous and odorless gas.

 Remember that some fireplaces can be lit by simply flipping a switch on a wall.
 Should a child flip the switch and the damper was not properly open, then the room might start to fill up with smoke and carbon monoxide.

-Keep The Damper Fully Open When You’re Burning a Fire
+Keep The Damper Fully Open When Burning a Fire

-Remember that when using the fireplace that it is important to have the damper in a full open position, otherwise the fireplace will not draft properly and you may get smoke rolling out of the front of the fireplace and staining the wall and ceiling areas with smoke stains.
+Remember that when using the fireplace, it is important to have the damper in a fully open position.
+If the clamp is not in the open position then the fireplace will not draft properly and you may get smoke rolling out of the front of the fireplace and staining the wall and ceiling areas with smoke stains.

 Rectangular and circle shape dampers

-Note that there are basically two types of damper shapes, one, is a round one (or square shape) found in manufactures fireplaces, and the other is a rectangular metal blade, found in site built brick, stone /masonry fireplaces.
+Note that there are basically two types of damper shapes.
+One type is round or square shaped and found in manufactures’ fireplaces.
+The other is a rectangular metal blade, found in site built brick, stone, or masonry fireplaces.
 The clamps work easily on both types.

 Where is the Damper?

 The damper can be found at the top inside area of the fireplace box.
-Just get down on your knees and look up inside the front of the fire box.
-Wear safety glasses and make sure there is no fire burning ☺.
+To find the damper, just get down on your knees and look up inside the front of the firebox.
+Don’t forget to wear safety glasses and make sure there is no fire burning ☺.